 My January reading round up will be a little smaller than most.
 It’s not that I’ve done less reading, it’s just that at Christmas, I received Niall Ferguson’s, Kissinger.
 I’m finding that it’s a fascinating book, but it’s very dense and it’s a lot of work trying to work my way through it.
-However, I did manage to work my way through four other books this month.
+However, I did manage to work my way through four other books during January

-One of the most troubling aspects of the Anglican Church in Canada is he Indian Residential Schools.
+One of the most troubling aspects of the Anglican Church in Canada is the Indian Residential Schools.
 Set up in agreement between the Government of Canada, and several churches, these schools were designed to eradicate the original cultures of Canada’s Indigenous people and replace them with white, Christian values.
 The results have been devastating and long lasting.
 One of the most notable effects of this system is an ongoing suicide crisis among Indigenous youth.

 As an Anglican priest, learning this history has been given a priority as part of our personal and professional development.
 Next September I will be taking a course called Indigenous Awareness.
 This is now part of the training for all priests in our diocese.
 In the meantime, I’m looking at various resources regarding some of the issues.

 Talaga’s book is one such resource.
 It came out of the CBC Massey lectures, and deals with, not only the suicide crisis among Canadian Indigenous youth, but indigenous youth around the world.
 The book is sobering reading. the two things that come up over and over again is the unwillingness of governments to commit resources to combat this suicide epidemic.
 Many high flown speeches are given, but rarely is any concrete action taken.
 This is true, no matter which party is in power.
 One may talk better than another, but none put their money where their mouth is.